base/base/docs/specs/governance/governor.md

 function updateQuorumNumerator(uint256 _newQuorumNumerator) external
 ```

-This function MUST check that the quorum numerator does not exceed `_newQuorumNumerator`,
+This function MUST check that the `_newQuorumNumerator` does not exceed the quorum denominator, and emit the
-and emit the `QuorumNumeratorUpdated` event.
+`QuorumNumeratorUpdated` event.

 ### Getters

 #### `approvedModules`

-Retrieves the status if a module was approved to be used in proposals.
+Retrieves whether a module was approved or not to be used in proposals.

 ```solidity
 function approvedModules(address _module) external view returns (bool)